Help for Tourist Development Tax

-These taxes are due on the 20th of the month following the month of collection.
-Payments are considered delinquent if not postmarked by the 20th of the following month.
-For example your January Tax Return must be postmarked by February 20th to be considered timely.
+These taxes are due on 1st of the month following the month of collection.
+Payments are delinquent if not postmarked by the 20th.
+For example, your January TDT return and payment must be postmarked by February 20.

 What do owners and agents of these short-term facilities receive for collecting the tax from guests?

 A collection allowance of 2.5% of the tax collected when the tax return is timely filed.
 There is a maximum collection allowance of $30.
 The collection allowance is compensation for keeping records, proper accounting and remitting the taxes on a timely basis.

 Which renters are exempt from the tax?

 Renters who have signed a bona fide written lease in excess of six (6) months are exempt from the tax.
 If there is no lease, renters who have paid the Tourist Development Tax for the first six months will become exempt in the seventh month and remain exempt as long as they reside at the same location.
 Anyone who is exempt from paying State Sales Tax will also be exempt from paying the Tourist Development Tax.

 If I rent to a resident of Florida or to a Palm Beach County resident, do I have to collect the Tourist Development Tax from them since they are not transients?

 Yes, this tax is applicable to all guests who rent an accommodation for six months or less, whether or not they are residents of Florida or Palm Beach County.